midcontinentcontrols/kb/README.md

 ![](docs/images/docker-resources.png)

 ## Security
 Running kind in a Kubernetes pod poses security risks worthy of operator attention.
 The Docker daemon of the node, running as root, is exposed to the test cluster.
 This is considered acceptable when running trusted code on dedicated hardware, which is the target use case of kindest.
-Open source developers in particular should consider the risks of using kindest with their community CI and take appropriate mitigating measures.
+Open source developers in particular should consider the risks of using kindest with their community CI, and take appropriate mitigating measures.

 Even when not using kind, test pods always run with cluster admin permissions.
 This may change in the future, but for now the goal is to keep things simple.